hpuma/Flixster-IOS/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- Familiarizing with xcode enviornment settings, layout, etc..
+- Familiarizing with xcode environment settings, layout, etc..
 Tutorial has different xcode version so the tools require one to look for :)
 - Installing pod correctly for project
 - Understanding all setings for TableView, TableViewCell, basically all components used
+- Understanding swift, different ballgame to what I'm accustomed to
+- Reading documentation apart from tutorial was fun